LadyBluenotes/knowledgevault/Definitions/All.md

 # stack trace

 A stack trace is a list of places where an error has occurred.
 Tells you the call hierarchy that led to the failure

+---
+# race condition

+Situation in a concurrent or parallel program where the outcome depends on the unpredictable order in which multiple processes or threads access and manipulate shared data.